denten-books/plain-text/3-format.md

 Tendons and other supporting structures in the wrist swell from the repetitive stress of striking keys, working against the resistance of the mechanical letter.
 Reading and writing take their toll.
 A further profound change happens when we read and write along with the machine.
-Just as poetics strives to map and model the topography of complex symbolic notational systems, the complex symbolic notational systems embedded into our electronic devices are mapping and modeling us.
+We read and interpret electronic literary devices, while the electronic literary devices are reading and interpreting us.
 Machine learning algorithms track the speed by which readers advance from paragraph to paragraph, creating a "fingerprint" that points to markers of gender, age, race, ethnicity, and economic status.
-Algorithmic agents follow the movement of the human finger in an attempt to anticipate where the reader is likely to move next, to learn what themes are likely to be of interest to us next, to understand how the human brain makes connections between topics.
+Algorithmic agents follow the movement of the eye and the finger to anticipate what the reader is likely to be interested in next and to understand how the human brain makes connections between topics.
 Heat maps are drawn to reflect the dynamics of boredom, fatigue, focus, attention, and desire.
-Supervised training algorithms use our collective philological output to learn how to sort information autonomously and to curate content that better suits our predilections.
-Deep neural networks artificially mimic the brain to build models of human behavior so complex that they defy human comprehension.
-A vast archive of literature by machines and for machines supports the human-readable corpus.
+Supervised training algorithms use our collective philological output---tagging and commenting---to learn how to sort information autonomously and to curate content that better suits our predilections.
+Deep neural networks artificially mimic the brain to build models of human behavior.
+These models are notoriously difficult to interpret, as they are not meant for human comprehension [@andrews_survey_1995; @karim_x-trepan:_2015].
+A vast archive of literature by machines and for machines thus supports the corpus of human-readable texts.

-Despite the formative impact on the practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.
+Despite its formative impact on the practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.
 Instead, we erroneously consign it to the ornamental "formatting" layer of document structure.
 We do so at our peril.
 Unlike passive decorative elements